End-2-End-Technologies-Inc/libmodbus-e2e/SECURITY.md

 To report a vulnerability, you can send a mail to the:

-- End 2 End Technolgies Supports <support@e2etechinc.com>
+- End 2 End Technologies Supports <support@e2etechinc.com>

 Once the vulnerability is fixed, new releases will be published and an issue will be created to disclose the vulnerability.